crGowen/genetic-algorithm/README.md

 Generalised genetic algorithm library.
 Written in C with sacrifices to code-cleaniness for targetting memory and CPU efficiency.

 # OS Support
-Can be built with CMake for Windows and Linux, MacOS not supported.
+Can be built with CMake.
+Tested and working on Windows, Linux, and FreeBSD.

 # How To Build:
 ```